 - Tap on “Delete App” or “Uninstall” for confirmation.

 - Search for “Discord.”

 The installation process should be complete after a few moments.
-After reinstalling the app, open it, log in to your account, and find out if the issue is resolved.
+After reinstalling the app, open it, log in to your account, and determine if the issue is resolved.

 A faulty internet connection is the most probable cause of the RTC connecting error on Discord mobile.